hamilton-institute/hamilton-blog/README.md

 change in one of the core files might lead the blog to fully stop working.

 After this, you're done and your post will soon appear in the blog!
+If you have any questions, please [raise an issue](https://github.com/hamilton-institute/hamilton-institute.github.io/issues) or get in touch via Slack.
 ------------------------------------------------------------------------